 How to Learn in this Class¶

-Over the years, we’ve found that one of the things that CS 121 students struggle with most is not necessarily the content of the class, but the manner in which one learns how to program or, more concretely, the manner in which one becomes a better programmer.
-Most notably, when a CS 121 student keeps coming up with wrong solutions, or has a hard time figuring out a bug, or keeps failing the tests in an assignment, two things tend to happen:
+Over the years, we’ve found that one of the things that students in introductory classes struggle with most is not necessarily the content of the class, but the manner in which one learns how to program or, more concretely, the manner in which one becomes a better programmer.
+Most notably, when a student keeps coming up with wrong solutions, or has a hard time figuring out a bug, or keeps failing the tests in an assignment, two things tend to happen:

 They do what has worked for them in some other classes: review the textbook, ask for additional readings, re-read your solutions to the homeworks and the grader’s comments, etc.